MicrosoftDocs/azure-devops-docs/docs/user-guide/about-azure-devops-services-tfs.md

 To learn more about the Analytics service and future releases, see our [Reporting roadmap](../report/powerbi/reporting-roadmap.md).

-[SQL Server Reporting Services (SSRS) reports](../report/sql-reports/reporting-services-reports.md) are available from Azure DevOps Server or TFS when configured with SQL Server Analysis Services.
+[SQL Server Reporting Services (SSRS) reports](../report/sql-reports/reporting-services-reports.md) are available from Azure DevOps Server when configured with SQL Server Analysis Services.

 ## Related articles